caominhtr/NextTopDocker/README.md

 Example of folder entry with PDB ID 1A28 in NextTopDocker dataset:
 ```
-./NextTopDocker/1A28/
+NextTopDocker/1A28/
 ├── 1A28_ligand.mol2                #ligand in mol2 format
 ├── 1A28_ligand.sdf                 #ligand in sdf format
+├── 1A28_original_complex.pdb       #Original complex pdb file (remove UNX, UNL)
-├── 1A28_protein_posebuster.pdb      #target used to run PoseBuster
+├── 1A28_protein_posebuster.pdb     #target used to run PoseBuste
 ├── 1A28_receptor_dockprep.mol2     #target used to run Smina
-├── gnina_result/                    #contains gnina 1.3 CNN rescores on Smina-generated poses
+├── gnina_result                    #contains gnina 1.3 CNN rescores on Smina-generated poses
-└── smina_result/                    #contains poses by Smina, both in .sdf and .mol2 format
+└── smina_result                    #contains poses by Smina, both in .sdf and .mol2 format
 ```